 A - The search is done by Z39.50 and it does what we normally do, i.e. it uses the first result.

 Q - Does this process run on Bookmarks or on items on lists (or both!)?

-A - The process runs on any item with an ISBN so it will pick up items on lists as well as My Bookmarks.
+A - The process runs on any item with an ISBN, so that means it will pick up items on lists as well as only in My Bookmarks.